Planning for the unexpected will give you and your family peace of mind. Let our experts help you set up an Estate Plan before it's needed.

 An estate plan is simply this: Knowing what happens to all of your assets during incapacity or after death.
 Those assets can include anything from stocks, insurance, and pensions to cars, homes and even debt.
 That’s why it is vital to have a plan in place long before it is needed.
 Since most of us don’t know when that will be, now is the time to put together a solid course of action.

-Heartland Bank and Trust Company’s Wealth Management Department has the tools and expertise to help you navigate the complexities of estate planning.
+Heartland Bank and Trust Company’s Wealth Management Division has the tools and expertise to help you navigate the complexities of estate planning.
 Our team members offer decades of combined experience in trust and estate administration.
-We will walk you through each aspect of the planning process, starting with the most basic Last Will and Testament to more in-depth preparation.
+We will work closely with you and your attorney to develop the estate plan that helps you achieve your objectives.

 Let our team of experts help you get started today.